 You can wash something easily accessible like spoons or hydrometers as you would anything else.
 A Big Mouth Bubbler has that excellently large port on top that lets you reach right inside and scrub with a soft cloth.

 For carboys, with their small neck opening and large interiors it can seem impossible to get in there with anything but a brush--but they don't really need that kind of scrubbing, and with a little bit of trickiness, you can let a soft cloth do your work for you.

 Take your carboy, rinse the gross debris off and put two cups of your cleaning solution in.
 Warm is better, but it doesn't have to be hotter than tap water.
-Next, stuff a soft your cloth down inside the carboy.
-Move the carboy around to get the cloth wet, and then gently swirl the carboy across a tabletop or floor to move the cloth around all of the inside surfaces.
+Next, stuff a soft your cloth into the carboy.
+Move the carboy around to get the cloth wet, and then gently swirl and roll the carboy across a tabletop or floor to move the cloth around all of the inside surfaces.